-In addition, I am currently drafting a work of narrative nonfiction on the life of my great, great Aunt, Maria Chabot, and her curious friendship with the "Mother of American Modernism", Georgia O'Keeffe.
+I am currently finishing up the draft of a book on the life of my great, great Aunt, Maria Chabot, and her curious friendship with the "Mother of American Modernism", Georgia O'Keeffe.
 A blog dedicated to this adventure can be accessed below or from the menu at the top of this page.

 Thanks for visiting!